SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 ### **Choosing DS for Kruskal's algrithm**

 ### **Choosing DS for Dijkastra's algrithm**

-We can choose between three data structures to implement Dijkastra's algorithm,
+We can choose among three data structures to implement Dijkastra's algorithm,
 1. Queue
 2. Priority queue
 3. Set